govuk-one-login/fraud-rpt/README.md

 ## Transmitter function

-The Transmitter function signs and encrypts a Security Event Token and forwards it to the Shared Signals Framework (SSF) Transmitter endpoint.
+The Transmitter function signs and encrypts a SET and forwards it to the Shared Signals Framework (SSF) Transmitter endpoint.
 It is triggered when a message is received from the Generator function.

 This function:

-1. Signs the Security Event Token, using a private key as the signature.
+1. Signs the SET, using a private key as the signature.
 The signed SET and signature are used to generate a JWS object.
 The SSF endpoint will use the corresponding public key to verify the signature.
 2. Encrypts the JWS, using the full JWS object as the message:
    1. Generates a random Content Encryption Key (CEK).
    2. Encrypt the CEK with the RP's public key to form the JWE encrypted key.